CometCoders/DegreEfficient/README.md

 ## Usage

-&nbsp; `python main.py filepath maxHrsPerSem`
+`python main.py filepath maxHrsPerSem`

-&nbsp; `filepath` is the path to the (properly formatted) course list. `maxHrsPerSem` is the maximum number of credit hours per semester.
+`filepath` is the path to the (properly formatted) course list. `maxHrsPerSem` is the maximum number of credit hours per semester.

 ## Format of Course List

 A text file containing data in this format:

-&nbsp; `CourseName: #CreditHours: PrereqName1, PrereqName2, ...`
+`CourseName: #CreditHours: PrereqName1, PrereqName2, ...`

 ## To do